-Water In / Out
+[H] Water In / Out

 The camera can be operated with or without water circulation.
 Simply by attaching water circulation you can maintain a lower operating temperature in warm environments.
 The water circulation helps lower the temperature of the heat exchanger located in the back of the camera and this, in turn, makes it easier for the TE cooler to reach lower temperatures.
 The water does not need to be cooled, but it may be for additional efficiency.
-An optional 12VDC water pump is available from SBIG.
-The water fittings of the STXL cameras accept tubing with 1/4 inch inside diameter.
+The water fittings of the STX cameras accept tubing with 1/4 inch inside diameter.